 We will ask ourselves three questions when marking your work:

 We will give you brief feedback as to the suitability of your essay in demonstrating your readiness to study at level 7 (M-level).

-If the essay does not yet demonstrate your ability to study at level 7, you may be given a second opportunity to submit.
+If the essay does not yet demonstrate your ability to study at level 7, in rare circumstances you may be given a second opportunity to submit.
 If this is the case, we will highlight the areas that need further attention.
 We reserve the right to not consider any further submissions.

 It may be that an alternative course of study would be advisable and would prepare you for study at level 7.

 At M-level, it is important to make reference to the work of others.
 We use the Harvard referencing system to indicate where quotes, facts, ideas and theories can be found.
 Referencing the work of others will give your work authority, by placing your thoughts within the context of contemporary thought.
 It is also important to learn how to use a referencing system accurately to avoid plagiarism and potential academic misconduct.

 Our tutors use a tool called Ephorus to check for originality, which helps them make academic judgements about how to assess, mark and provide feedback on your work.

 The following referencing guidance is adapted from: Middlesex University (2014) Harvard Referencing Guide.